erkston/lobby-bot-dl/README.md

 Admin panel functions:

-- Proceed - when LobbyAutoLaunch is False the lobby will wait for the host to press this button before beginning the hero draft or launching the lobby.
-If LobbyAutoLaunch is True this button does nothing as the lobby will take these steps automatically
+- Waiting/Begin Hero Draft/Launch Lobby - when LobbyAutoLaunch is False the lobby will wait for the host to press this button to both begin the hero draft and to launch the lobby.
+If LobbyAutoLaunch is true, those steps will happen automatically and this button will not appear on the panel.
 - Reset Lobby - removes all players but keeps the lobby open
 - Close Lobby - closes the lobby completely
 - Shuffle Teams - Randomizes teams, if there are any fill players it will move them to a team.
 You can shuffle a team up until the hero draft is started